YouTransactor-SAS/mPOS-SDK-Android/README.md

 ![Cptr_Payment](https://user-images.githubusercontent.com/59020462/71241849-e3675080-230c-11ea-91ac-996a36382556.jpeg)

 #### Payment request
-* This API start a payment by activating available readers in the device.
+* This API start payment by activating available readers in the device.
 (NFC, SMC, MSR)
-* It take in input a UCubePayRequest and give in output a UCubePayResponse.
+* It takes in input a UCubePayRequest and gives in output a UCubePayResponse.
 * The payment params that the user should specify are :
 	- [ ] **Amount**
 	- [ ] **Currency**  // CURRENCY_EUR or CURRENCY_USD or new Currency(iso_code, exponent, label)